rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

 2. Erik Garrison, lead author of the Freebayes SNP caller, has an `exercise in alignment and variant calling <https://github.com/ekg/alignment-and-variant-calling-tutorial>`_ on his Github page, using both E. coli and human datasets downloaded from web sources, for class please use the `updated exercise <https://drive.google.com/open?id=1x_swb1Lfhf9u1tXILkjchkx_Li561ZYN>`_.
+Most of the software required for this tutorial is installed in the VCL machine image, in the 'bioinfo' conda environment; the 'mutatrix' program gave compile errors so it is not installed, and the tools listed below sra_toolkit are also not installed.
+A few comments about the tutorial:

++ The 'fastq-dump' command to download data from the Sequence Read Archive still exists, but a faster version (called 'fasterq-dump') is now available.
+You will have to run the 'vdb-config -i' command in the bioinfo conda environment to turn off the file cache option before you can run either the fastq-dump or fasterq-dump programs.
+Remember that the tab key moves the cursor from one item to the next in the vdb-config program, so press Tab until CACHE is highlighted, then hit the Enter key to select that item, and hit Tab until '[] enable local file caching' is highligted.
+Use the space bar to deselect (the X goes away), then use Tab to move back to the top row until Exit is highlighted, and hit Enter three times to exit and save changes.

++ The commands to carry out steps in Garrison's tutorial have been saved in `ecoli_variants.sh <https://drive.google.com/file/d/17tgOF1elSiCXevSzc3LTMiTYlYGCFkIh/view?usp=sharing>`_ on Google Drive - this version of the exercise uses different files of E. coli reads downloaded from SRA to better demonstrate variant calling.
+Garrison's tutorial aligns E. coli strain K12 reads to the E. coli K12 reference genome assembly, and (not suprisingly) very few variant loci are discovered.
+The Freebayes process of calling variants on four E. coli isolates takes a long time, so an output file from that analysis is saved in `ecoli.vcf.gz <https://drive.google.com/file/d/1w-mjUWqoZHwAr3LlGjxWd8NzESP3wta4/view?usp=sharing>`_.

-The software required for this tutorial is installed in the VCL machine image.
-A set of `slides <https://drive.google.com/open?id=1XR3kHmCQrTMs007oFKyMs-Qo04lW30vU>`_ from a presentation Garrison gave in 2015 describing the Freebayes SNP caller and how it is used in the 1000 Genomes project exploring human genome diversity are also available.
++ A set of `slides <https://drive.google.com/open?id=1XR3kHmCQrTMs007oFKyMs-Qo04lW30vU>`_ from a presentation Garrison gave in 2015 describing the Freebayes SNP caller and how it is used in the 1000 Genomes project exploring human genome diversity are also available.

 \